Table of Contents

 There are some situations which cannot be handled while a VM is running, and you will get an appropriate message that you need to perform this snapshot deletion when the VM is shut down.

 Think of a snapshot as a point in time that you have preserved.
-More formally, a snapshot consists of three things:
+More formally, a snapshot consists of the following:

-It contains a complete copy of the VM settings, including the hardware configuration, so that when you restore a snapshot, the VM settings are restored as well.
-(For example, if you changed the hard disk configuration or the VM's system settings, that change is undone when you restore the snapshot.)
+The snapshot contains a complete copy of the VM settings, including the hardware configuration, so that when you restore a snapshot, the VM settings are restored as well.
+For example, if you changed the hard disk configuration or the VM's system settings, that change is undone when you restore the snapshot.

 The copy of the settings is stored in the machine configuration, an XML text file, and thus occupies very little space.